oracle-livelabs/security/oracle-universal-authenticator/prepare-system-for-oua-authentication/prepare-system-for-oua-authentication.md

-# Prepare your system for seamless authentication with OUA
+# Prepare your system for Oracle Universal Authenticator

 ## Introduction